-In addition to signing and not revoking a separation agreement and release of claims in our favor, Mr. Ostadan or Mr. Horn's receipt and retention of any severance benefits under his Participation Agreement is subject to his compliance with the terms of any confidentiality, information and inventions agreement or other written agreement with us under which he has a material duty or obligation to us.
+In addition to signing and not revoking a separation agreement and release of claims in our favor, Mr. Ostadan, Mr. Horn, Ms. Kogan or Mr. Thomas' receipt and retention of any severance benefits under his Participation Agreement is subject to his compliance with the terms of any confidentiality, information and inventions agreement or other written agreement with us under which he has a material duty or obligation to us.
+Under confidentiality, information and inventions agreement that the named executive officer entered into with the Company, the named executive officer has nondisclosure obligations with respect to the Company's confidential information for so long as such information otherwise is confidential, subject to certain exceptions under applicable law.

-If Mr. Ostadan or Mr. Horn begins employment or enters into a consultant relationship with a new employer during the period he is receiving severance benefits from us under the Severance Plan and a related Participation Agreement, then any cash compensation paid the named executive officer by the new employer will reduce our cash severance benefit obligations under the Severance Plan, and we will have no obligation to provide for (or provide any payments in lieu of) medical, vision and dental coverage if the new employer provides such benefits to such named executive officer.
+If Mr. Ostadan, Mr. Horn, Ms. Kogan, or Mr. Thomas begins employment or enters into a consultant relationship with a new employer during the period he is receiving severance benefits from us under the Severance Plan and a related Participation Agreement, then any cash compensation paid the named executive officer by the new employer will reduce our cash severance benefit obligations under the Severance Plan, and we will have no obligation to provide for (or provide any payments in lieu of) medical, vision and dental coverage if the new employer provides such benefits to such named executive officer.

-In addition, if, (a) during the time period beginning upon the consummation of a change in control and ending on the date immediately prior to the two year anniversary of the change in control (such two-year anniversary, the Retention Date), the employment of Mr. Ostadan or Mr. Horn with the Company (or any parent or subsidiary of the Company) is terminated either (1) by the Company without cause and not by reason of death or disability, or (2) by the named executive officer as a good reason termination, or (b) such named executive officer remains employed by the Company (or any parent or subsidiary of the Company) through the Retention Date, and if he timely signs and does not revoke a release of claims in our favor, the named executive officer will receive 100% accelerated vesting of all of his then-unvested and outstanding Company equity awards that were granted prior to our initial public offering.
+In addition, if, (a) during the time period beginning upon the consummation of a change in control and ending on the date immediately prior to the two year anniversary of the change in control (such two-year anniversary, the Retention Date), the employment of Mr. Ostadan, Mr. Horn, Ms. Kogan, or Mr. Thomas with the Company (or any parent or subsidiary of the Company) is terminated either (1) by the Company without cause and not by reason of death or disability, or (2) by the named executive officer as a good reason termination, or (b) such named executive officer remains employed by the Company (or any parent or subsidiary of the Company) through the Retention Date, and if he timely signs and does not revoke a release of claims in our favor, the named executive officer will receive 100% accelerated vesting of all of his then-unvested and outstanding Company equity awards that were granted prior to our initial public offering.